dmc0204/Rodran/bootstrap-4.3.1-dist/js/js.md

-This is the subdirectory for the Bootstrap Javascript files.
+This is the subdirectory for the bootstrap javascript files.